pennersr/django-allauth/docs/introduction/index.rst

 - Functionality related to social accounts is implemented in the ``allauth.socialaccount`` app.

+- Functionality related to multi-factor authentication is implemented in the ``allauth.mfa`` app.

 The documentation is structured according to the subdivision above, where each functional part is covered by its own chapter.